jitsi/handbook/docs/dev-guide/iframe.md

 api.removeEventListeners([ 'incomingMessage', 'outgoingMessageListener' ]);
 ```

-You can get the number of conference participants using the following API function:
+You can obtain the number of conference participants using the following API function:

 ```javascript
 const numberOfParticipants = api.getNumberOfParticipants();